requirejs/requirejs/docs/optimization.md

 RequireJS will use **baseUrl** to resolve the paths for any module names.
 The **baseUrl** should be relative to **appDir**.

-In the **modules** array, specify the module names that you want to optimize, in the example, "app". "app" will be mapped to **appdirectory/scripts/app.js** in your project.
-The build system will then trace the dependencies for app.js and inject them into the **appdirectory-build/scripts/app.js** file.
+In the **modules** array, specify the module names that you want to optimize, in the example, "main". "main" will be mapped to **appdirectory/scripts/main.js** in your project.
+The build system will then trace the dependencies for main.js and inject them into the **appdirectory-build/scripts/main.js** file.

 It will also optimize any CSS files it finds inside **appdirectory-build**.